anshulpatel25/bookmark-search/README.md

 * **Python:** It is used to parse, scrape the bookmark links.
 * **Elasticsearch:** It is used to store the parsed content and as search engine.
 * **Kibana:** It is used as UI to search through the stored content.
 * **SQlite3:** It is used to stored the metadata of parsed bookmark links.
-Redis is a smarter choice and can provide O(1) for metadata lookup against Sqlite3's O(n), but still Sqlite3 was chosen as process of storing/fetching metadata is infrequent and Sqlite3 is not required to be a in running state as opposed to Redis which does save CPU time and Memory.
+Redis is a smarter choice and can provide O(1) for metadata lookup against Sqlite3's O(n), but still Sqlite3 was chosen as process of storing/fetching metadata is infrequent and Sqlite3 is not required to be in running state as opposed to Redis, which does save CPU time and Memory.

 ## Data Flow